Back to Top

 Coursework

 During the didactic phase of the program, physician assistant students will remain at the Augusta University Campus.
-During the second year, students will experience clinical rotations across Georgia and the Southeast.
+During the second year, students will experience clinical rotations in Augusta and across the state of Georgia.

 After successfully completing the program, graduates are eligible to take the Physician Assistant National Certifying Examination (PANCE).